 Certainly, other institutions have designed values based education or definitions of wellness, but it is the combination of these four pillars that define the core of a Life University education.

-Founded in Marietta, Georgia in 1974, Life University is a health sciences institution most known for its chiropractic program, the largest in the world.
-Life University is regionally accredited by the Southern Association of Colleges and Schools Commission of Colleges (SACSCOC) to award four-year undergraduate and graduate degrees in a variety of healthcare, science, business and general studies fields, and also has programmatic accreditation through the Council on Chiropractic Education (CCE) and the Accreditation Commission for Education in Nutrition and Dietetics (ACEND).
+Founded in Marietta, Georgia in 1974, Life University is a health sciences institution most known for its chiropractic program, the largest single campus chiropractic program in the world.
+Life University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s and Doctor of Chiropractic degrees, and also has programmatic accreditation through the Council on Chiropractic Education (CCE), the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Commission on Accreditation of Athletic Training Education (CAATE).
 The mission of Life University is to empower students with the education, skills and values necessary for career success and life fulfillment, based on a vitalistic philosophy.

-In conversation, it is fine to simply say we are accredited by SACSCOC, CCE and ACEND.
+In conversation, it is fine to simply say we are accredited by SACSCOC, CCE, ACEND and CAATE.
 However, in official documentation, the following language MUST be adhered to for compliance purposes:

 Southern Association of Colleges and Schools Commission of Colleges (SACSCOC)

-Life University, Marietta, GA is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools to award Associate, Bachelor’s, Master’s and Doctor of Chiropractic degrees.
+Life University, Marietta, GA is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s and Doctor of Chiropractic degrees.

 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097; (404) 679-4500 for questions about the accreditation status of Life University. www.sacscoc.org